 The CRP sees an annual increase in the number of children needing dental or vision health care services.
 Many of these children required extensive dental and/or vision work and services because they had no resources to pay for a dentist, orthodontist, periodontist, endodontist, optometrists, ophthalmologists, or eye specialists.

 The CRP and its donors provide an average of 5-20 services per child depending on the severity of the case.
-Over 2,000 services and over $300,000 are donated by our donor health care professionals in Ventura County, every year.
-The CRP has retained over 175 donors.
+Over 3,000 services and over $150,000 are donated by our donor health care professionals in Ventura County, every year.

 For over three decades, the Children’s Resource Program has successfully fostered collaborative, long-term relationships with oral health care specialists, vision care specialist, school districts, government agencies, churches, non-profits, hospitals, nurses, physicians, social workers, farm workers, and the underserved.

 To learn more about the Children's Resource Program, download our flyer (available in Spanish and English):